dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 - `id` (required): a unique, arbitrary string providing a unique ID to the resource in order to be referencable by other resources; the ID is only used during the import process and later replaced by the IRI used internally by DSP
-- `permissions` (optional, but if omitted, users who are lower than a `ProjectAdmin` have no permissions at all, not even view rights): a reference to a permission set; the permissions will be applied to the created resource
+- `permissions` (optional, but if omitted, users who are lower than a `ProjectAdmin` have no permissions at all, not even view rights): a reference to a permission ID
 - `iri` (optional): a custom IRI, used when migrating existing resources (DaSCH-internal only)
 - `ark` (optional): a version 0 ARK, used when migrating existing resources.
 It is not possible to use `iri` and `ark` in the same resource.
 When `ark` is used, it overrides `iri` (DaSCH-internal only).